Grant (funding) agreements

 Even if your grant covers multiple years, you must report on spending each year.
 This helps us check whether you are on target.

 Performance reports help us check that you are delivering the services specified in the grant agreement.
-They are due twice a year, on 30 January and 30 July.
+All CHSP providers are required to submit monthly performance reports through Data Exchange.
+Providers who only deliver SSD are exempt from this requirement.

 You use the Data Exchange to generate and submit these reports on service delivery activities and outputs.